 Second, consider the shortcomings of book marketing and copyright laws that make such translations necessary.
 Modern translations are not open source.
 They are owned by organizations and governed by the laws protecting intellectual property.
 Therefore, the ability for a person not affiliated with such an organization to use these translations is seriously limited.
 Seriously limited without specific permission that is.

-Beyond just these problems involving human error, there may be times where a new translation is necesary because of the scholarship upon which even the most conservative translations rest.
+Beyond just these problems involving human error, there may be times where a new translation is necessary because of the scholarship upon which even the most conservative translations rest.
 Even a translation team of highly credentialed conservative scholars employs the works of academic scholarship—commentaries, monographs, and journal articles—for their translations.
-If there are serious methodlogical errors in this scholarship, it will appear in the translations.
+If there are severe methodological errors in this scholarship, it will appear in the translations.